-Another part can be attributed to the fact that they do not promote the learning of invariances to image perturbations, which is an important characteristic of good image representations.
-This is actually what several methods --which are \emph{discriminative}-- have been designed to learn via contrastive-~\cite{chen2020simple,he2020momentum,misra2020self}, teacher-student-~ \cite{grill2020bootstrap,gidaris2021obow,assran2022masked,caron2021emerging} or clustering-style~\cite{caron2018deep,asano2019selflabelling,caron2020unsupervised} objectives.
+Additionally, they do not promote the learning of invariances to image perturbations, which is an important characteristic of good image representations.
+This is actually what several methods --which are \emph{discriminative}-- have been designed to learn via contrastive-~\citep{chen2020simple,he2020momentum,misra2020self}, teacher-student-~ \citep{grill2020bootstrap,gidaris2021obow,assran2022masked,caron2021emerging} or clustering-style~\citep{caron2018deep,asano2020self,caron2020unsupervised} objectives.
 However, such methods do not necessarily promote contextual reasoning and generative skills, crucial for effective visual representations, as the hide-and-predict methods more explicitly do.

-Motivated by the above observations, we propose in this work a dual self-supervised learning strategy that exhibits the learning principles of both discriminative and hide-and-predict paradigms.
+Motivated by the above observations, we propose a dual self-supervised learning strategy that exhibits the learning principles of both discriminative and hide-and-predict paradigms.
 To accomplish this non-trivial goal, we propose a novel \emph{masking-based method}, named \ours, in which the two learning paradigms are defined in the \emph{same space of high-level features}.
 In particular, our masking-based method enforces the good ``reconstruction'' of patch-wise codebook assignments that encode high-level and perturbation invariant features.
-Those high-level assignment vectors are produced in an online and standalone fashion (i.e., without requiring pre-trained models or multiple training stages) using a \emph{teacher-student} scheme and an \emph{online generated codebook}.
-Indeed, the teacher produces spatially-dense codebook assignments from the unmasked image views while the student is trained to predict these assignments with masked versions of the views.
-Our masked-based training framework integrates in a unified way both a \emph{dense patch-wise (local) loss}, which promotes detailed feature generation, as well as a \emph{global image-wise loss}, which forces the global representation of the image to be consistent between different--masked or not--random views of the same original image.
-As a result, our method converges quickly, reaching state-of-the-art performances with a training at least three times faster than the one of prior methods (see \cref{fig:teaser}(b)).
+Those assignment vectors are produced in an online and standalone fashion (i.e., without requiring pre-trained models or multiple training stages) using a \emph{teacher-student} scheme and an \emph{online generated codebook}.
+Indeed, the teacher produces spatially-dense codebook assignments from the unmasked image views while the student is trained to predict these assignments with masked views.
+Our masked-based training framework integrates in a unified way both a \emph{dense patch-wise (local) loss} that encourages detailed feature generation and a \emph{global image-wise loss} that enforces consistent image representation across different views--masked or not--of the same original image.
+As a result, our method converges quickly, reaching state-of-the-art performances with a training at least three times faster than the one of prior methods (see \cref{fig:teaser}(a)).